Kevin-Pember/programming_knowledge_base/pages/Algorithmic Paradigms.md

 - Definition
-	- Concepts that define a General design pattern to a algorithm
+	- Concepts that define a General design pattern or categorization of an algorithm
 - Examples
 	- #Greedy_Algorithm
 	-